ujw0l/carousel.js/README.md

 autoPlayInterval : number, (Optional,number for slide autoplay interval in micro seconds default 1000) ) autoPlaySelector : 'selectors', (one or more element to set on autoplay (default all carousels will autoplay)

-Note : Initialize carousel like above inside script tag on window onload or footer (Selector should be warapper element containing images)
+Note 1 : Initialize carousel inside script tag on window onload or footer.
+(Selector should be wrapper element containing images)
+Note 2 : Do not forget to set height and width of wrapper element.

 ```